vapourlang/vapour-website/docs/features.md

 dplyr::some_function()
 ```

-## Variables, types, and functions used
+## Variables & types used

-Vapour will check that you use all the variables, types, and functions you declare.
+Vapour will check that you use all the variables and types you declare.

 ```vapour
 let x: int = 1